Dogs are the essence of happiness. Everywhere they go, they create alacrity, and everybody who comes in to contact with them feels nothing but glee.

 Peek A Pom: Before You Buy

 There’s a whole lot of preparation that goes into purchasing a dog.
-These are creatures that need specific things in order to live and thrive, and you as an owner have to supply them.
+These are creatures that need specific things to live and thrive, and you as an owner have to supply them.

-Before you even think about welcoming a dog into your house, there’s a slew of things you have to do in order to prepare for the arrival of your dog.
+Before you even think about welcoming a dog into your house, there’s a slew of things you have to do to prepare for the arrival of your dog.
 These things include:

 – Making space for your dog.
-Your dog is going to need some space to rest and play, so it is important you designate an area for your dog’s comfort.
+Your dog is going to need some space to rest and play, so you must designate an area for your dog’s comfort.

 – Socialization time.
-You need to schedule set times to socialize with your dog daily in order for it to assimilate into your family.
+You need to schedule set times to socialize with your dog daily for it to assimilate into your family.

 However, if somebody is home, frequently you shouldn’t have to alter your schedule too much.